292388900/jmq/QuickStart.md

        // launch consumer service
        messageConsumer.start();

-       // subscribe topic
+       // subscribe the topic
        messageConsumer.subscribe(topic, messageListener);
        CountDownLatch latch = new CountDownLatch(1);
        latch.await();
 ```

-So far if you completed the previous work, congratulations! you're getting started.
+So far the set up is done.
+Congratulations!

-Then you will see some advanced features such as order-message, transaction-message, parallel consumption,replication policy.
+Next, you will see advanced features such as ordered messaging, transactional messaging, parallel consumption,replication policies.